How to create a prospecting plan in 4 steps

 By avoiding these mistakes, you can improve the efficiency of your qualification process and maximize your chances of conversion.

-3. Choice of prospecting channels
+3. Choosing prospecting channels

-Identify appropriate channels and define objectives
+Identify the appropriate channels and define the objectives

-Analysis of different channels
+Analysis of the different channels

 Strategies to maximize impact

-Components of an Effective Script
+Components of an effective script

 To create an effective prospecting script, you need to include several key elements: